Sidney Howard: Career

+Sidney Howard (right), Guthrie McClintic and Katharine Cornell were photographed in Cornell's dressing room at the Belasco Theatre, studying Howard's play Alien Corn.
+Directed by McClintic, Cornell's production of the play opened February 20, 1933.

 In 1921, Howard's first play was produced on Broadway.
 A neo-romantic verse drama set in the time of Dante, Swords, did not do well with audiences or critics.
 It was with his realistic romance They Knew What They Wanted three years later that Howard established his reputation as a serious writer.
 The story of a middle-aged Italian vineyard owner who woos a young woman by mail with a false snapshot of himself, marries her, and then forgives her when she becomes pregnant by one of his farm hands, the play was praised for its un-melodramatic view of adultery and its tolerant approach to its characters.
 Theater critic Brooks Atkinson called it "a tender, original, merciful drama."
 They Knew What They Wanted won the 1925 Pulitzer Prize for Drama, was adapted three times into film (1928, 1930, and 1940) and later became the Broadway musical, The Most Happy Fella.

 Howard's career was anything but consistent.
 For every successful play he wrote, he saw several others close without making any money.
 His saving grace was that he was a remarkably prolific writer.
 Lucky Sam McCarver, his next play, was an unsentimental account of the marriage of a New York speakeasy owner on his way up in the world with a self-destructive socialite on her way down.
 It failed to attract audiences, though it won the admiration of some reviewers.

 With 1926's The Silver Cord, starring Laura Hope Crews, Howard had a major hit.
 This drama about a mother who is pathologically close to her sons and works to undermine their romances, the result of a decade fascinated with Freud, Oedipal complexes, and family dysfunction.
-Both Howard's works The Silver Cord and Ned McCobb's Daughter ran on alternate weeks in the 1926-1927 season, produced by the Theatre Guild.
+Both Howard's works The Silver Cord and Ned McCobb's Daughter ran on alternate weeks in the 1926–1927 season, produced by the Theatre Guild.
 The Silver Cord is also the only original play by Howard to outlive its era.
 (His 1929 adaptation S.S.
 Tenacity is periodically revived.)
 The play was occasionally staged by regional theater companies through the late twentieth century, and its first off-Broadway production was mounted in 2013.
 The 1933 film of the play starred Irene Dunne and Joel McCrea, with Laura Hope Crews reprising her stage role.